GLOBAL MARKETS-Stocks tumble, bonds and yen gain as trade war fears drive rush to safety

 “China doesn’t hope to be in a trade war, but is not afraid of engaging in one,” the Chinese commerce ministry said in a statement.

-China unveiled its own plans on Friday to impose tariffs on up to $3 billion of U.S. imports in retaliation against U.S. tariffs on Chinese steel and aluminium products.
+On Friday, China unveiled plans to impose tariffs on up to $3 billion of U.S. imports in retaliation against U.S. tariffs on Chinese steel and aluminium products.

-MSCI broadest index of Asia-Pacific shares outside Japan fell 2.2 percent as stocks across the region dropped.
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 2.1 percent as stocks across the region dropped.

 “The economic impact on both China and the U.S. will be determined by what form the tariffs end up taking.
 The effects are likely to be felt more strongly in the U.S. and will increase both consumer and producer prices,” wrote Hannah Anderson, global market strategist at J.P.
 Morgan Asset Management.